 - Higher material costs but lower installation costs.
 Because the floor is already finished, the installation cost is minimal.
 But, the cost of purchasing the material is higher than unfinished hardwood lumber.

 - No exposure to dust or toxic fumes.
 Because the wood will be finished, you won’t have to worry about dust or toxic chemicals during installation.

 - Comes with a manufacturer warranty.
 If you find stains or other types of defects, manufacturers will often send you a new board for free!

 - Can be noisy as it ages.
-Hardwood flooring is the classic example of noisy floors.
+Hardwood flooring is a classic culprit of noisy floors.
 While it’s not always the case that hardwood flooring is noisy, it’s always more likely than engineered hardwood flooring.

 - Needs to be regularly refinished.
-Engineered hardwood will likely hold its finish really well while traditional hardwood flooring will need to be refinished every 10 years or so depending on the amount of traffic.
+Engineered hardwood will likely hold its finish well, while traditional hardwood flooring will need to be refinished every 10 years or so, depending on the foot traffic levels.

 As you can see, choosing between prefinished and unfinished hardwood flooring is really a matter of preference.
-If you’d like to have a more custom looking hardwood floor, then we recommend unfinished hardwood.
+If you’d like a more custom-looking hardwood floor, we recommend unfinished hardwood.
 It’s a great way to make your floor look unique and stand out.
 Another way to get a completely unique floor is to use reclaimed lumber.

 No matter what you’re going for when it comes to species of hardwood or color of wood, reclaimed flooring is the premium option.
-When you choose reclaimed wood for your home or place of business you’re making a green choice because reclaimed wood will be living its second life in your home.
+When you choose reclaimed wood flooring for your home or place of business, you’re making a green choice ? because reclaimed wood will be living its second life in your home.

 Check out our examples of reclaimed wood floors here.